Totoya

-Totoya is a volcanic island in the Moala subgroup of Fiji's Lau archipelago.
+Totoya is a volcanic island and tikina in the Moala subgroup of Fiji's Lau archipelago.
 It occupies an area of 28 km^{2}, making it the smallest of the Yasayasa Moala Group.
 Its maximum elevation is 366 m above sea level.
 The main economic activity is coconut farming.

 Totoya falls under the provincial administration of the Lau group.

 Geography

 The horseshoe-shaped island is well protected by a high reef.
 There are a number of boat passages through the surrounding reef.
 These passages lead into the deep bay that is surrounded by the island.
 Its surfing is world-renowned, but the difficulty in reaching the island keeps most away.

 The island has a well-placed jetty, 4 primary schools, not including Vanuavatu, which has its own, a Post office/shop, and radio-telephone stations at Ketei and Dravuwalu.
 It is accessible technologically by satellite phone provided by Telecom Fiji, but not mobile cellular phones.

 The island has 4 villages with Tovu, the capital and seat of the Turaga na Roko Sau whose household site is known as "Mataiilakeba".
 Ketei is the seat of Tui Ketei, traditionally known as Ramalo, the King maker.
 The "Turaga Ramalo" has the ancient and prestigious role of installing Totoya's High chief, a role that has become obsolete because of rivalry.
 The third village, Dravuwalu, is the seat of Tui Dravuwalu, traditionally known as Nakorowaiwai and Udu, the fourth village, is the seat of Tui Udu, traditionally known as Muaicokalau.
 The island of Vanuavatu, although closer to the islands of Lakeba and Nayau than the island of Totoya, is listed as the fifth village within the District and is the seat of Tui Vanua.